-In wrapping up your killer cold pitch email, make sure to end it with a BANG—and a strong, specific call-to-action (CTA).
+In wrapping up your killer cold pitch email, make sure to end it with a BANG—and a strong, specific call to action (CTA).
 Don’t bring them to the edge of their seat without giving them a way to get in touch and move to the next stage of doing business together.

-CTA’s like “If you’re interested, hit reply” aren’t powerful enough and if we’re being really honest… flat out stink.
+CTAs like “If you’re interested, hit reply” aren’t powerful enough and if we’re being really honest… flat out stink.

-Instead opt for something that has them screaming “YES, YES, YES!” while standing on their chair!
+Instead, write a pitch that has them screaming “YES, YES, YES!” while standing on their chair!
 You want them to be in the moment, feel their pain points as intensely as they did the day they opened their business and believe that YOU, and only you, are the person to save the day.